trungnvfet/sre_airflow/README.md

-# sre_ariflow
+# sre_airflow
-This scripts will support for Airflow mechanism along with Spark &amp; Hadoop and Kafka
+This scripts will support for a customized Airflow mechanism along with Spark &amp; Hadoop and Kafka

 ## Deploy:
 ```bash